-Mexico Soccer Fans Stopped Using An Anti-Gay Slur That Had Gotten Them Into Big Trouble
+Mexico Soccer Fans Stopped Using An Anti-Gay Slur That Had Led Them Into Big Trouble

-Mexican soccer fans have apparently stopped using an anti-gay slur that has, in the past, gotten them fined tens of thousands of dollars by soccer’s governing body, Yahoo Sports is reporting.
+Mexican soccer fans have apparently stopped using an anti-gay slur that has, in the past, led to them fined tens of thousands of dollars by soccer’s governing body, Yahoo Sports is reporting.

 Mexico’s 2-0 victory over South Korea on Saturday was a huge boon to the Mexican soccer fans for two reasons.
 First, it means that El Tri, as their supporters call the team, will advance out of the Group Stage.
-Second, fans stopped chanting the word “¡Puto!” at their opponents.
-For this, they (“they” here meaning “the Mexican soccer authorities”) were not fined $10,000, like they were after last week’s stunning win over Germany.
+Second, fans stopped chanting the word “Puto” at their opponents.
+For this, the Mexican soccer federation were not fined $10,000, like they were after last week’s stunning win over Germany.

 For years, it was a thing for supporters of Latin American soccer teams to chant the word whenever an opposing goalkeeper took a goal kick, as Yahoo Sports writer Henry Bushnell reported earlier this week.
-Why is that a problem, you may ask?
-Well, “puto” is an anti-gay slur, roughly equivalent to an American English word that won’t be printed here (use your imagination).
+“Puto” is an anti-gay slur, roughly equivalent to an American English word that won’t be printed here.

-At least, soccer’s governing body FIFA considers it an anti-gay slur.
+At least, soccer’s governing body, FIFA, considers it an anti-gay slur.
 Mexico’s soccer federation insisted otherwise.

 Only soccer can make you feel like this.
 So proud to be Mexican.
 I love this team and this country. ❤️????????❤️ VAMOS MEXICO!! #WorldCup pic.twitter.com/3hlcHDZvOU